 4. Less Time Waiting In Northeastern Rural Health Clinics

-Over the past five years in our new rural area, we have had to visit the emergency room several times—even our father, who used to stay with us before his passing, had to have emergency services.
+Over the past five years in our new rural area, we have had to visit the emergency room several times; even our father, who used to stay with us before his passing, had to use emergency services.

-I must say that the wait times are significantly less than in our former state of Rhode Island.
+I must say that the wait times are significantly shorter than in our former state, Rhode Island.
 There are fewer people in this rural community, so the wait times are much lower.
 It may take an hour to get there, but once you arrive, you usually don’t have to wait another hour.

 Disadvantages of Northeastern Rural Health Clinics